-Vanilla Perfume, it strikes fear into my black – anything but vanilla – little heart just thinking about writing this.
+What is the best Vanilla Perfume?
+It strikes fear into my black – anything but vanilla – little heart just thinking about doing all the sniffing research necessary to classify these into best vanilla, most gourmand vanilla, kinda sucky vanilla.

-Rules again for how I picked – must be vanilla centric, more vanilla gourmand, not vanilla oriental, though I’ve got some overlap.
+Rules again for how I picked my comprehensive guide to the best vanilla perfumes, the worst vanilla perfumes, and the in-between vanilla perfumes – must be vanilla centric, more vanilla gourmand, not vanilla oriental, though I’ve got some overlap.
 I eliminated some perfumes I know I’ll get told I should have put in, but, you know, those will have to be in the Oriental perfume review probably taking place in 2014’ish.

 But I love a challenge, and sanity has never been my strong suit, so let’s just dig in!